ttsherpa1996/cs56-games-towers-of-hanoi/README.md

 GUI Audio

 Because we included audio into the GUI version of this game, this game will not run through ssh but works perfectly fine on local computer or on CSIL computers (without ssh).

+### F16 Final Remarks
+This version of Tower of Hanoi game fulfils the basic requirement for a game, which has features like save and load, change of color of the blocks, pause and resume, restart, and instructions.
+However, there are some bugs exist in the current system.
+When the player pauses the game, just the timer pauses, which means that the player can still play with the blocks.
+This should not happen for a real pause, and should be fixed in later version.

+Moreover, there are two features can be improved, save and load, and the graphics of the tower.
+In current version, only one game can be saved and it can be improved to have multiple game saved in same time and load by the choice of players.For the graphics, different skins of disks and the background of the tower  are prefered.